edwmurph/promscale-demo/README.md

 # Promscale Demo

-this repo demonstrates how to standup a highly-available prometheus stack with durable data stored in postgres.
+this repo demonstrates how to standup a highly-available prometheus stack with durable storage via postgres.

 ## Usage